Steins-fr/synchronous-chess/application/backend/layers/room-manager/README.md

 ## Build

-Run `yarn build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Development server